badetitou/badetitou.github.io/projects/VSCode-Pharo/_posts/2021-03-03-VSCode-Developer.md

 ```

 The completion tool uses the existing Pharo tool `CompletionContext` for the completion.
-We created a specific engine named `PLSCompletionEngine` that extends default `CompletionEngine` of Pharo, and define the context as scripting.
+We created a specific engine named `PLSCompletionEngine` that extends the default `CompletionEngine` of Pharo, and defines the context as scripting.

 ### How to extend and improve the project

-There is still lot of work to do to improve the Pharo Language Server, implementing structure, and adding method.
+There is still a lot of work to do to improve the Pharo Language Server, implementing structure, and adding method.
 Using the existing architecture, it is easy to improve the code.
-Please consider adding your next super feature or creates issue so we can priorize our work.
+Please consider adding your next super feature or creates issues so we can prioritize our work.

-Next blog post will detail how to extend the Debug Adapter Protocol Pharo implementation, and guide for user of the extension :rocket:
+The next blog post will detail how to extend the Debug Adapter Protocol Pharo implementation, and guide for user of the extension :rocket: